1

 4

-Behind them was the bustling Nakamise shops.
+Behind them were the bustling Nakamise shops.

 They were walking this way.